Jberczel/jberczel.github.io/_posts/2015-02-05-reverse_string.md

 longer than it did.
 Supposedly, the `#unshift` causes the solution to be O(n^2) since characters have to be shifted in array for each iteration.
 I'll have to investigate this further.

+**EDIT**: Checked with @Marc-André Lafortune on stackoverflow, and it looks like "Ruby now [optimizes]( https://github.com/ruby/ruby/commit/fdbd3716781817c8) for successive unshifts and pre allocates some memory to avoid moving all elements".
+This helps to explain the different benchmark results using ruby `2.2.0`.